cawka/cs118-spring2016/project-2.md

 - If a packet is lost as detected by the retransmission timeout

   * The server sets `ssthresh` to 1/2 of current congestion window and
-  * set congestion window to 1
+  * set congestion window to 1024 bytes

 In other words, after timeout, the sender adjusts the value of `sshthresh` and moves back to *Slow Start* stage.
 As soon as the value of `cwnd` reaches `sshthresh`, it switches to *Congestion Avoidance*.
 As soon as packet lost, the server again adjusts `sshthresh`, set `cwnd` to 1, and restart from *Congestion Avoidance* stage.